Canon 10D vs Kodak S-1

 The 10D writes its imaging data to Compact Flash cards, while the S-1 uses SDXC cards.

 It is notable that the S-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.